-In the event of an emergency, illness or injury an administrator will call to inform the parent of the incident.
-Any situation that requires emergency room attention, a staff member will accompany the child in an ambulance to the hospital, and the parents will be instructed to meet them there.
+In the event of an emergency, illness, or injury an administrator will call to inform the parents/guardian of the incident.
+In any situation that requires emergency room attention, a staff member will accompany the child in an ambulance to the hospital, and the parents/guardians will be instructed to meet them there.
 The child's health information will accompany them.

-If Parents cannot be reached:
+If parents/guardians cannot be reached:

-When parents cannot be reached, emergency contacts will be called as a further attempt to reach parents.
-A designated staff member will continue to try and reach parents and/or emergency contacts until someone is contacted.
+When parents/guardians cannot be reached, emergency contacts will be called in a further attempt to reach parents/guardians.
+A designated staff member will continue to try and reach parents/guardians and/or emergency contacts until someone is contacted.

-When on a Field Trip/Walks off Campus:

-If an accident or acute illness occurs while on a field trip/walk off-campus, the lead teacher will take charge of the emergency, assess the situation, and give first aid as needed.
+When on a Field Trip/Walks off Campus: If an accident or acute illness occurs while on a field trip/walk off campus, the lead teacher will take charge of the emergency, assess the situation, and give first aid as needed.
 Based on the severity of the emergency or illness, the lead teacher will determine the mode of transportation for the child to receive medical treatment.